Skip to content

 Note

-Click the "?" button in the top-right of the properties panel to view the selected component's online documentation in a new tab.
+Click the "?" button in the top-right of the properties panel to view the selected component's online documentation in a new browser tab.

 There are two ways you can sample the data of a validated pipeline: